Workflow Events: General Information

 In this chapter, you will learn how to do the following:

-- Explore the code of the predefined workflow to find the event
+- Explore the code of the predefined workflow to find the workflow event

-- Bind the event handler to an event
+- Bind the workflow event handler to a workflow event

-- Register an event handler in a particular state
+- Register a workflow event handler in a particular workflow state

-- Create a transition triggered by an event
+- Create a transition triggered by a workflow event

-- Override a method to fire the event
+- Override a method to fire the workflow event

 Applicable Scenarios